Blog

 VA Rating for Ischemic Heart Disease From Agent Orange

-Agent Orange exposure can increase a Veteran’s chances of developing harmful health conditions — including everything from diabetes and heart disease to various kinds of cancer.
+Agent Orange exposure can increase a Veteran’s chance of developing harmful health conditions — including everything from diabetes and heart disease to various kinds of cancer.

 What Is Ischemic Heart Disease?